Blog>Trade>Starting a Business>The importance of setting aims and objectives for your business

 Change is a core part of running a business, and business aims are no different!
 There are a number of reasons why the aims and objectives of a business will change over time, such as:

-- New laws might affect how you operate or impact the costs of running your business, so you’ll need to adapt your objectives accordingly
+• New laws might affect costs or how you operate running your business, so you’ll need to adapt your objectives accordingly

-- The economy is constantly changing and major shifts, such as a recession or economic boom, will affect where you prioritise your efforts, e.g. survival vs expansion
+• The economy is constantly changing.
+So major shifts, such as a recession or economic boom, will affect where you prioritise your efforts

-- Advancements in technology always bring about change and innovations that affect production, commerce or customer behaviours will require your business to refocus
+• Advancements in technology always bring about change.
+Innovations that affect production, commerce or customer behaviours will require your business to refocus

 What factors affect business objectives?

-There are a number of factors that affect business objectives, including:
+There are a number of factors that affect the aims and objectives of a business, including:

-Each business is unique and, as such, every business will have its own aims and objectives.
-For example, a start-up will have different aims than an established business, and your industry may influence your goals in different ways.
+Each business is unique; as such, it will have its own aims and objectives.
+For example, a start-up will have different aims than an established business, and your industry may influence your goals differently.

 *Year runs from April 21’ to March 22’.
 Spend based on 12,505 members.
 Discounts differ depending on the partner.
 Products range from low value items to high value items.
 Total amount spent on Selco is estimated at £42,380,838 by 7,298 members and based on average savings per member from 2020/21.
 10% discount.
 Some exclusions will apply on products.